×

 What do people find most challenging about the culture in Italy?

 "I'd kill for some fresh ginger and a good, hot Indian curry most days!
 Setting up businesses - the bureaucracy and taxes can be crippling and are changeable.
-I take my hat off to accountants here," said one person in Southern Tuscany.
+I take my hat off to accountants here," explained one person living in Southern Tuscany, Italy.

 View More Answers